Duncan Robinson: Williams College

 Prior to the November 15, 2013, season opener against Southern Vermont College, Williams was ranked third among Division III teams according to the preseason poll.
 Williams lost in the shadow of a home court scheduling conflict despite 5–6 shooting by Robinson.
 Robinson became the only freshman starter in Maker's six-year tenure as head coach at Williams.
 In his 2013–14 freshman season at Williams, Robinson was twice named New England Small College Athletic Conference (NESCAC) Player of the Week during the regular season.
 Williams reached the 2014 NCAA Men's Division III basketball tournament championship game, but fell 75–73 to University of Wisconsin–Whitewater as Robinson scored 17 points.
 After Williams took a one-point lead with 4.9 seconds left, Wisconsin pushed the ball upcourt without calling time-out to score the winning basket in what Chris Strauss of USA Today described as the best NCAA basketball tournament game of the weekend.
 Robinson had posted 30 points in the tournament semifinals against bitter rival Amherst College who had defeated Williams in the season's three previous meetings.
 Williams finished the season with a 28–5 record.
 That season, he set school records for single-season minutes played 1,110 minutes and freshman-season points scored (548).
-As a freshman, he led the NECSAC in 3-point field goal percentage (44.8%) and minutes played (1108), while ranking 2nd in minute per game (34.6 v.
-35.4 by Joey Kizel).
+As a freshman, he led the NESCAC in 3-point field goal percentage (44.8%) and minutes played (1108), while ranking 2nd in minute per game (34.6 v.
+35.4 by Joey Kizel of Middlebury College).
 In conference games, Robinson led the conference in 3-point field goal percentage (50%) and 3-point shots made per game (3.6).
 Following the season, he was the NESCAC Rookie of the Year and a Second Team All-NESCAC selection.
 Robinson became Williams' first freshman to be named All-American (4th team, D3Hoops.com), first D3Hoops.com National Rookie of the Year, first freshman NCAA All-Tournament Team selection and first freshman 500-point scorer.